Psiphon-Inc/psiphon-automation/README.md

 - Test None/null values in the handshake JSON.
 For example, I think the upgrade version can theoretically be None/null.
 The desired behaviour is that it get the default empty string value when pulling it out of JSON.

-- Make sure to test generated client.
-Embedded values should be different format now.

 Things to explain
 - Programmatic transport priority